hindu-comm/mail_stream_indology/2018/07/Fwd_European_fiction/25__Dominik_Wujastyk.md

 Can anyone answer Julian Brescanu's query below?

-​Kindly send answers to Brescanu directly (and cc here if you wish).
+Kindly send answers to Brescanu directly (and cc here if you wish).

 Best,
-INDOLOGY committee​
+INDOLOGY committee